Step 1: How to Get Rid of Mold Overview

 - Wear special N-95 or P-100 respirators, in addition to goggles and gloves.

-- Wrap and tape moldy carpeting in 6-mil plastic, and double-bag mold-infested debris in garbage bags for disposal (Photos 1 and 4).
+- Wrap and tape moldy carpeting in 6-mil plastic, and double-bag mold-infested debris in garbage bags for disposal.

 - Turn off your furnace and air conditioner and cover ducts and doors to contain spores.

-- Keep your wet/dry vacuum outside when you vacuum (Photo 5).
+- Keep your wet/dry vacuum outside when you vacuum.

 Moisture damage and large mold infestations go hand in hand.
-Photos 1 - 7 demonstrate cleaning under an old leaky window where wind-driven rain frequently got into the wall and gave mold a foothold.
+The photos below demonstrate cleaning under an old leaky window where wind-driven rain frequently got into the wall and gave mold a foothold.

-You have to open up the wall to get at the mold growing inside (Photo 4).
-Since you have to repair the wall anyway, don't hesitate to cut the drywall back beyond the obvious damage to find all the mold and let the wall dry out.
+You have to open up the wall to get at the mold growing inside.
+Since you have to repair the wall anyway, don’t hesitate to cut the drywall back beyond the obvious damage to find all the mold and let the wall dry out.
 To avoid cutting electrical wires, poke a hole through the damaged section and locate the wires first.
 Turn off the power to the outlets before you cut.
+Mist the moldy drywall and insulation with the pump sprayer to avoid spreading mold spores.
+Double-bag moldy material in heavy-duty plastic bags and tie them shut.

 If the moisture damage has been neglected or gone unnoticed for long, you’re likely to find rot.
 Where possible, remove and replace soft, spongy studs and wall sheathing.
 Where removal is difficult, treat the affected areas with a wood preservative (available at home centers), after cleaning the wood and allowing it to dry.
 Then double up rotted members with pressure-treated wood.